 - Player Profile- This accounts for the player and their current circumstances.
-Some are very simple and grow with time, such as the player’s age and their arm care experience.
+Some are very simple and grow with time, such as their age and arm care experience.
 Other characteristics fluctuate, such as their current season.
-This will impact the training volume and frequency that is prescribed.
+These data impact the training volume and the frequency of the program.

 - Exam Results- Strength and range of motion data provide a wealth of information regarding a player and their needs.

-- Strength- The ability to base a program off of actual strength numbers, allows a player to work on specific weaknesses and then push their training harder when ready.
-For example, if a player’s strength measures a deficiency or imbalance for their posterior rotator cuff (the decelerators), training should prioritize this until corrected.
-Whereas, a player with good arm strength that’s well balanced, a functional program that prioritizes other links in the chain is most appropriate.
-Some may not consider things like hip and core training as part of arm care, but the evidence shows that it’s important to consider [Link to Hip & Core Article].
+- Strength- The ability to base a program off of actual strength numbers allows players to work on specific weaknesses and then push their training harder when ready.
+For example, training should prioritize the posterior rotator cuff if their strength measures a deficiency or imbalance for their external rotators (the decelerator muscles.)
+Whereas a player with good arm strength that’s well balanced, a functional program that prioritizes other links in the chain is most appropriate.
+Some may not consider this part of arm care, but the evidence shows that full-body exercises that integrate the hip and core are essential to consider.

-- Player Feedback- We can’t just use the objective results from a players assessment to deliver individualized arm care protocols.
-Competitive schedules and throwing workloads can affect how players’s throwing arms feel, and coupled with any discomfort felt by the athlete, the most appropriate programming can delivered at the right time.
-To deliver the proper program, we need to know if the player pitched today (or had a heavy throwing workload).
-If they did, they would get a recovery based post throwing arm care program.
-In addition to the active recovery program, the player would be put on a program to restore their internal rotation range of motion (unless they have excessive ROM) for the next few days.
-It is well known that players lose significant internal shoulder rotation range of motion following an outing.
-If it is not properly addressed, the deficit can accumulate with throwing over the season and puts the player at higher risk of injury.
-Internal rotation loss signifies a capsular restriction at the back of the shoulder and this is related to SLAP tears and other disorders of the shoulder (reference the Burkhart papers on scapular dyskinesis).
+- Player Feedback- We can’t just use the objective results from a player’s assessment to deliver individualized arm care protocols.
+Competitive schedules and throwing workloads can affect how a player’s throwing arm feels.
+Coupled with any discomfort felt by the athlete, the most appropriate programming is delivered at the right time.
+We need to know if the player pitched today (or had a heavy throwing workload) to deliver the proper program.
+If they did, they would get a recovery-based post-throwing arm care program.
+In addition to the active recovery program, the player is put on a program to restore their internal rotation range of motion (unless they have an excessive range of motion) for the next few days.
+Players lose significant internal shoulder rotation range of motion following an outing.
+If left unaddressed, the deficit can accumulate over the season and put the player at higher risk of injury.
+Internal rotation loss signifies a capsular restriction at the back of the shoulder and is related to SLAP tears and other shoulder disorders (reference the Burkhart papers on scapular dyskinesis).
 We also need to know if they are pitching tomorrow.
 The last thing you want to do is crush the rotator cuff with strengthening exercises the day before an outing.
-Player feedback is also essential for managing sore or tight in their medial epicondyle, being the bony bump of the inner elbow, or the ulnar collateral ligament (UCL), which is the ligament repaired by Tommy John Surgery.
-If they are tender, the player needs to communicate with the coach and see a sports medicine official immediately.
+Player feedback is also essential for managing soreness or tightness in their medial epicondyle, being the bony bump of the inner elbow or the ulnar collateral ligament (UCL), which is the ligament repaired by Tommy John Surgery.
+If they are tender, the player must communicate with the coach and see a sports medicine official immediately.
 DO NOT THROW THROUGH PAIN.

 The Assessment Process